Of course you know that Chianti, the main red wine of Tuscany is Sangiovese, but it hasn't always been so...

 And some Tuscan red wines use other varieties and blending material with Sangiovese.

-This is a traditional red wine variety which just a couple of centuries ago was the major variety in the region.
-It has now been surpassed by Sangiovese but it is still used as a blending material in many of the DOC and DOCG.
-There are a few Varietal Canaiolo wines made as well.
+This is a traditional red wine variety which just a couple of centuries ago was the major red wine variety in Chianti.
+It has now been surpassed by Sangiovese but it is still used as a blending material in many of the DOC and DOCG regions.
+There are a few varietal Canaiolo Nero wines made as well.

 This variety is valued for its aromas and for its ability to soften the tannins in Sangiovese.